 This doesn’t mean to take a different route to work or to have one cup of coffee instead of two, or even to start exercising.
-All of that is great, but that is more in the line of your limited life.
-We want to switch from the limited into the unlimited which means the new thing we choose to implement will be on the subtle level of thoughts, attitudes, perceptions, and mindsets.
+All of that is great, but that is more in the line of your physical life and your body.
+The most powerful switch we can make is to shift from the default consciousness of the body to the true level which means the new thing we choose to implement will be on the subtle level of thoughts, attitudes, perceptions, and mindsets.

 Once you begin, you may find yourself really going for it by initiating an overhaul of worn out/overused perceptions of yourself, others, and even the very meaning of life itself.
 You may find yourself investigating your own reason d’etre… a fancy, French way of saying taking another look into the purpose of your life.
 Really? you might be thinking…where will all the energy come from for such a deep transformation?
 Through the course of these writings, you will begin to “see” where it comes from, in case you don’t already have a good inkling!